 - Better exposure: Higher ranking goes hand in hand with higher exposure because when a website is ranked at the top page, it will get more links, visits, and social media mentions.

-These off site SEO strategies can contribute to improving the popularity and search ranking of your website.
+These off site SEO strategies can contribute to improving the popularity and search ranking of your website, and as an SEO agency, it’s what we do every day.
 By implementing them, you can look forward to seeing the pages of your website appearing at the top of search results.